How to Grow Weed in South AfricaGianenzo Sapgnuolo

 Photoperiodic – Regular:

 Regular seeds have a 50/50 chance of being male.
 Males taint your crop and give you seeds.
-Creating your own genetics, conserving genetics for the next season is a extremely fun and rewarding process; it can save you money.
+Creating your own genetics is a solution to this issue.
+Conserving genetics for the next season is an extremely fun and rewarding process which can save you money.
 Crossing regulars or a regular and a feminized will provide variable results; time must be taken to select only the strongest individuals for the next generations.

 Daggafontein, Knuckle Genetics and Amadeadly are South African breeders that offer strains that have been in the making for generations.
 Old-school meets new-school, these acclimatized and boutique quality genetics are of the absolute highest quality guaranteed.

-Indoor genetics compared to genetics that come from climatically similar areas, may suffer slightly in an outdoors grow.
-Indoor genetics are used to climatically stable conditions where they are bread and raised over many generations to gain stable variations.
+Indoor genetics may slightly struggle when grown outside, in comparison to genetics that was bred for a specific outdoor climate.
+Indoor genetics are used to stable climate conditions where they are bred and raised over many generations to gain stable variations.

 Watch Dean speak to Mahmoud from Dutch Passion on cannabis and breeding.